Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Three algorithms to be considered

 \subsubsection{Description of the algorithm}

-A PA algorithm starts with a situation where the legitimate player, Alice, has a classical information $z\in\{0,1\}^n$, and the eavesdropper, Eve, has a quantum state $\rho^z$ correlated with $z$.
+By definition, A PA algorithm starts with a situation where the legitimate user, Alice, has a classical information $z\in\{0,1\}^n$, and the eavesdropper, Eve, has a quantum state (quantum side information) $\rho^z$ correlated with $z$.
 That is, there is initially a classical-quantum (cq) state,

 where Hilbert spaces $A$ and $E$ describe Alice's and Eve's degrees of freedom, respectively.
 Then Alice applies a linear function $f:\{0,1\}^n\to\{0,1\}^m$ to $z$ and generates a random bits $k=f(z)$.
 The function $f$ used in this context of PA is often called a {\it hash function}.
 As a result, random bits $K$ and Eve end up in a state